Preparing a New Release¶

 Uploading the Release to PyPI¶

-pulse2percept wheels are built using Azure Pipelines to support the following:
+pulse2percept wheels are built using GitHub Actions.

 Before uploading the wheels to PyPI, make sure they work!
 You don’t have to